Keron DeShields: 2020–21 season

 On July 19, 2020, DeShields signed with Ironi Ramat Gan in Israel.

 2021–22 season

-On September 22, 2021, DeShields signed with San Severo on the Serie A2 Basket.
+On September 22, 2021, DeShields signed with Cestistica San Severo on the Serie A2 Basket.
 He subsequently joined Trotamundos B.B.C. of the Venezuelan league and averaged 20.8 points, 4.8 assists, 3.8 rebounds, and 1.2 steals per game.
 On January 5, 2022, DeShields signed with Hapoel Afula of the Israeli National League.

+National team career

+DeShields joined the Syria national team as a naturalized player for the 2025 FIBA Asia Cup.
+On August 8, 2025, he scored 21 points in his tournament debut against Japan.